elishevaelbaz/Hangman-Cli/README.md

 ![game over](images/gameOver.PNG "Description goes here")

-If they answer yes, a new game with a new word, will begin.
+If they answer yes, a new word will be chosen and a new round will begin.